US Tax Returns for Individuals with German Connections

 1. Tailored US Tax Return Preparation:

-• Expert advice on double taxation avoidance agreements.
+• Provide expert advice on double taxation avoidance agreements

 2. In-depth Guidance on Reporting Obligations:

-• Foreign Bank and Financial Account Reporting (FBAR), including electronic submission.
+• Handle Foreign Bank and Financial Account Reporting (FBAR), including electronic submission

-• Comprehensive assistance with Form 8938 for US taxpayers with foreign financial assets.
+• Provide comprehensive assistance with Form 8938 for US taxpayers with foreign financial assets

-• Navigating the intricacies of Passive Foreign Investment Companies (PFICs), Foreign Pensions, Retirement Accounts, and Controlled Foreign Corporations (CFCs).
+• Navigate the intricacies of Passive Foreign Investment Companies (PFICs), Foreign Pensions, Retirement Accounts, and Controlled Foreign Corporations (CFCs)

 3. Robust Representation and Support:

-• Strategic advice tailored to your unique tax situation.
+• Deliver strategic advice tailored to your unique tax situation

 Contact Our Experts: